Asylumrunner/Maskmaker/README.md

 {
     number (int): REQUIRED - a number of characters to generate between 1 and 500, region (string): A region to use for the names generated.
 A list of usable regions can be found in the [uinames documentation](https://github.com/thm/uinames/blob/master/uinames.com/api/names.json).
-Leaving default will include all regions in name generation, gender (string): The gender of character to generate.
-Values are male and female.
-Leaving default will use all names, attributes ([string]): An array of strings representing the attributes which will be generated for each character.
+Leaving default will include all regions in name generation, gender (string): The uinames API used to generate names separates its names into male and female.
+This value can be given to only generate names from one of those subsets.
+Valid options are male and female.
+Leaving default will use both. attributes ([string]): An array of strings representing the attributes which will be generated for each character.
 Can be a list between 1 and 12 strings.
 Leaving default will use the D&D attribute block of Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma
 }
 ```

-##### Response Template:
+##### Response Body Template:
 ```
 {
     "characters": [